 Also, different social media channels lend themselves to different types of content.
 Below is a list of content that works best for each social platform:

-- Facebook– short-form videos, Q&As or interviews, case studies.
+- Facebook– Try short-form videos, Q&As or interviews, or case studies.

-- Twitter– Customer testimonials, short-form videos, bite-size tips.
+- Twitter– According to CMSWire, it's far from dead.
+Customer testimonials, short-form videos, bite-size tips work best.

-- LinkedIn– Corporate Social Responsibility (CSR)-style news, job vacancies, thought leadership, industry white papers.
+- LinkedIn– Corporate Social Responsibility (CSR)-style news, job vacancies, thought leadership, industry white papers are what works on this network.

-- Instagram – Image-led products or services, short-form videos.
+- Instagram – A bit more image-led products or services, short-form videos suit Instagram's audience.

 Striking the right balance is key to engaging potential customers with your trade brand.